What is breast implant revision surgery?

 I have a double bubble breast implant deformity - can this be corrected?

 Yes.
 A ‘double bubble’ or ‘bottomed out’ implants occurs when implants are placed behind the chest muscle and the natural breast tissue sags (breast ptosis) below the implant.
 This sagging can become worse after pregnancy or with age.
-Sometimes, it occurs when a patient accidentally over-exterts the chest muscles after surgery, which is why it’s very important to take care when lifting or pulling heavy objects at any stage after augmentation surgery, as your chest muscle anatomy is impacted by surgery and the fact you have implants changing your natural dynamics.
+Sometimes, it occurs when a patient accidentally over-exterts the chest muscles after surgery, which is why it’s very important to be patient and take care when lifting or pulling heavy objects at any stage after augmentation surgery, as your chest muscle anatomy is impacted by surgery and the fact you have implants changing your natural dynamics.
 Another double bubble scenario occurs when your preoperative natural fold (inframammary crease) is too high.
 As a result, there is a visible groove between your nipple and the new lower crease.
 This basically separates a bulge above from a bulge below.
 Placing breast implants behind the muscle, does not mean a woman will develop double bubble and it is not always the results of surgical error.

 My breast implants have bottomed out - can you correct this?